Túpac Amaru II: Execution

 Amaru II was sentenced to be executed.
 He was forced to watch the deaths of his wife Micaela Bastidas, his eldest son Hipólito, his uncle Francisco Tupa Amaro, his brother-in-law Antonio Bastidas, and some of his captains before his own death.

 On May 18, 1781, they were taken to the Plaza de Armas in Cuzco to be executed one by one.
 His son Hipólito first had his tongue cut out for having spoken against the Spanish, and then he was hanged.
 Micaela and José Gabriel were forced to witness the death of their son; Micaela was then made to climb to the platform.
 In front of her husband and her son Fernando, Micaela fought against her executioners until they finally subdued her and cut off her tongue.
 Her thin neck could not reach the winch, so they threw ties around her neck that pulled it from side to side to strangle her.
 They hit her with a club and finally killed her with kicks in the stomach and breasts.

-The following is an extract from the official judicial death issued by the Spanish authorities which condemns Tupac Amaru II to torture and death.
-It was ordered that Tupac Amaru II be condemned to have his tongue cut out after watching the executions of his family and to have his hands and feet tied:
+The following is an extract from the official judicial sentence issued by the Spanish authorities which condemns Túpac Amaru II to torture and death.
+It was ordered that Túpac Amaru II be condemned to have his tongue cut out after watching the executions of his family and to have his hands and feet tied:

-Attempt to dismember Tupac Amaru II.
+Attempt to dismember Túpac Amaru II.